Cross of St. George Flag: The Royal Ensign of Henry VII

 Two months later the provincial authorities again discussed the lawful use of the cross in the ensign and opinions on the subject being divided, the matter was deferred until another meeting in March when Mr. Endicott’s opinion was asked.
 At this meeting, no better decision could be arrived at, and the subject was referred to the next General Court, orders being given by the Commissioners for Military Affairs that in the meantime all ensigns should be laid aside.

-In the interim, letters were sent to England reporting these discussions, and suggesting another ensign.
+In the interim, letters were sent to England reporting these discussions and suggesting another ensign.
 This was disapproved of, and resulted, December 1635, in the Military Commissioners appointing colors for every company, leaving out the cross in all, and requesting that the King’s Arms should be put into them, and in the colors of Castle Island.

 It was customary for all ships in passing the fort at Castle Island in Boston Harbor, to observe certain regulations.
-After these occurrences, much misunderstanding and dissension arose, however, between the authorities and captains of ships from England, and the former, fearing reports might be carried to the Mother Country that they had rebelled, asked advice of the captains of the ten remaining ships then in the harbor.
+After these occurrences, much misunderstanding and dissension arose, however, between the authorities and captains of ships from England, and the former, fearing reports might be carried to the Mother Country that they had rebelled, asked the advice of the captains of the ten remaining ships then in the harbor.
 They recommended the use in the fort at Castle Island, of the “KING’S COLORS” and it was finally concluded by the authorities that although they were of the decided opinion that the cross in the ensign was idolatrous and, consequently out of place, considering the fort was the King’s and defended in his name, his colors might be used there, but the flag bearing the King’s Arms continued in use elsewhere in the colony until the Commonwealth of England was established.

-In 1643 the Colonies of Plymouth, Massachusetts Bay, Connecticut and New Haven formed the Confederacy and were styled The United Colonies of New England.
-No mention, however, is made of the use of any common flag until 1686 when Governor Andros received one from the King which was the Cross of St George flag with a Gilt Crown emblazoned on the center of the cross, with the monogram of King James II underneath.
+In 1643 the Colonies of Plymouth, Massachusetts Bay, Connecticut, and New Haven formed the Confederacy and were styled The United Colonies of New England.
+No mention, however, is made of the use of any common flag until 1686 when Governor Andros received one from the King which was the Cross of St. George flag with a Gilt Crown emblazoned on the center of the cross, with the monogram of King James II underneath.

 The History and Significance of the American flag: By Emily Katharine Ide.
 1917 – Boston, Massachusetts.